SAS transported about 30 million passengers, including charter passengers, in 2016/2017. Revenue totaled approximately SEK 43 billion.

 A key component of the current strategy is to offer the best product to meet the entire travel needs of frequent travelers in Scandinavia.
 To be able to compete effectively in the growing leisure market, SAS has expanded its network with a significantly increased number of leisure destinations.
 This has been made possible through new, enhanced operating conditions in terms of costs and flexibility.

 Punctuality and regularity

-During the fiscal year 2015/20164, flight operations at SAS reduced their carbon emissions per passenger kilometer by 1.7%.
+During 2016/2017, flight operations at SAS reduced their carbon emissions per passenger kilometer by 1.5%.
+SAS’s CO2 emissions per passenger kilometer have been reduced 12.1% since 2010.
 Renewal of the Aircraft fleet, ongoing efficiency enhancement efforts and increased long-haul production enabled the reduced carbon emission per passenger kilometer during the fiscal year.
 SAS’s environmental work has been structured under the framework of a environmental management system, which is certified under ISO 14001.

 Scandinavian Airlines has an extensive network of destinations with large and smaller traffic flows, which requires a fleet with aircraft of varying size and range to make the customer offering attractive to more frequent travelers.
 In October 2016, Scandinavian Airlines had an aircraft fleet comprising 158 aircraft in service.